gamblevore/speedie/Documentation/Perry.md

 Each of these features was designed expertly and to a high degree of care.
 For example:

 > The tabbed interface, lets you work on multiple projects at once!
-It actually very quickly lets you see if one of your changes in one project, is breaking another project.
+This lets you see if a change in one project, breaks other projects.
 This is useful if you are creating a library that many projects of yours use, and want to be quickly warned if the change breaks other projects of yours.

 &nbsp;
-> The Inbuilt todo list, is available by clicking on your current project's tab.
+> The inbuilt   todo list, is available by clicking on your current project's tab.
 Clicking again returns you.
 I find this invaluable for my project management.
 This means your todo-list is always at-hand.
 Really vital.

-## Speed
+## Speed And Efficiency

 Overall...
 Perry is also a very **fast** and light small program.
 Weighing at only 2.1MB on OSX.
-Incredible that it is so small.
+Compare that to Xcode which can be over 21GB, (10000x bigger).
+Incredible that Perry is so small.
 This is because it is made in Speedie, and Speedie writes good programs.

-The kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.
+Perry minds us of the kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.

-Anyhow, the point is, that Perry generally is a fast text-editor.
-Despite that I didn't actually optimise it for speed.
-This is simply because speedie tends to make everything fast, and I tend to write fast code anyhow.
+Perry is fast overall.
+Finding is fast, text-editing is fast.

-Also, when I'm editing my projects, it takes surprising little RAM.
+Also, when I'm editing my projects, I find takes surprising little RAM.

 When I open Perry I see I have 6 projects open (3 are large projects).
 Yet I am only taking 1.5MB of memory for all the objects, 87KB for the strings, and 1.7MB for the screen.
 Its an ultra-light-weight design.
+Xcode will take hundreds of megabytes for just one project.

 ## Comparisons